amitbhai9161/Sanjay-tailors/README.md

 # SANJAY Tailors Website
 This is a multi-page website for a fashion design brand.
-Grandeur Tailors is a Nigeria-based custom tailor shop with a strong commitment to excellence.
+Sanjay Tailors is a Nigeria-based custom tailor shop with a strong commitment to excellence.

 ## Pages
 - Home